amnn/functional-heaps/README.md

     * Each node is a 3-tuple containing, its element, left subtree, and right subtree: `[el, l, r]`
     * Each leaf represented, for uniformity, as a node with empty subtrees: `[el, [], []]`
  * `lvl` is the level of the tree that the next element will be inserted into.
- * `spc` is the total amount of space in the level currently being filled
+ * `spc` is the total amount of space in the level currently being filled.
     * Always `2^lvl`, but is saved for convenience, to avoid recalculting it on every insertion, as I am unaware of a bitshifting operator in Geomlab.
- * `occ` is the occupancy of the level being filled
+ * `occ` is the occupancy of the level being filled.
     * Always in the range `[0..spc)` because as soon as the current level is entirely filled, we immediately move on to filling the next layer.